Sakhawathossen04/AI-Data-Analyst-Agent/README.md

 # AI Data Analyst Agent

 An intelligent multi-agent data analysis system powered by DeepSeek R1 and built with Streamlit.
-Upload any CSV file, ask questions in natural language, and get instant insights, charts, and AI-generated explanations.
+Upload any CSV file, ask questions in natural language, and get instant insights, charts, and AI-generated explanations..

 ---